-According to Child Maltreatment 2010, the most recent report of data from the National Child Abuse and Neglect Data System (NCANDS), approximately 3.6 million reports of suspected abuse or neglect were filed.
-Of these, 20% of the reports were substantiated, meaning approximately 720,000 children were found to be victims of child abuse or neglect in 2009.
+According to Child Maltreatment 2011, which provides a summary report of data from the National Child Abuse and Neglect Data System (NCANDS), approximately 3.4 million reports of suspected abuse or neglect were filed.
+Of these, 20% of the reports were substantiated, meaning approximately 681,000 children were found to be victims of child abuse or neglect in 2011.
 Of this number, the data is broken down by the type of allegation:

 v 2 percent were medically neglected

-CANRA stands for the Child Abuse and Neglect Reporting Act, which is part of the California Penal Code.
-The complete definition of CANRA can be found beginning in section 11164 of the Penal Code.
-CANRA is a set of laws that were passed in 1974.
+CANRA stands for the Child Abuse and Neglect Reporting Act, and can be found in sections 11164-11174.3 of the California Penal Code.
+CANRA is a set of laws that was passed in 1980 to provide definitions and procedures for mandated reporting of child abuse.
 Over the years, numerous amendments have expanded the definition of child abuse and the persons required to report.

 The primary intent of the reporting law is to protect the child from abuse and neglect.
 However, a report of suspected child abuse or neglect may also present an opportunity to provide help for the family.
 Parents who are under stress may be unable to ask for help directly, and may not know where or how to access support/help.
 A report of suspected abuse or neglect may be the catalyst for bringing about change in the home environment, which in turn may help to lower the risk of abuse or neglect in the home.

-A mandated reporter is someone who encounters children through their employment.
-Mandated reporters are required by the state of California to report any known or suspected instances of child abuse or neglect to the county child welfare department or to local law enforcement agency (local police/sheriff’s department).
+Mandated reporters are individuals who are mandated by law to report known or suspected child maltreatment.
+They are primarily people who have contact with children through their employment.
+Mandated reporters are required by the state of California to report any known or suspected instances of child abuse or neglect to the county child welfare department or to a local law enforcement agency (local police/sheriff’s department).

 Though everyone should report child abuse, a number of professionals must report abuse or be held liable by law.
 The specific positions are listed in California Penal Code section 11165.7.
 Professions include but are not limited to: